nipy/heudiconv/paper.md

 # Overview of HeuDiConv functionality

-HeuDiConv has been developed to implement logic commonly used across labs (grouping DICOMs, extracting metadata, converting individual sequences, populating standard BIDS files, etc.) while allowing individual groups to customize **how** files should be organized and named while driving custom decisions through the conventions and desires of those individual groups.
+HeuDiConv has been developed to implement logic commonly used across labs (grouping DICOMs, extracting metadata, converting individual sequences, populating standard BIDS files, etc.).
+It allowed individual groups to customize **how** files should be organized and named while driving custom decisions through the conventions and desires of those individual groups.
 Such decision making is implemented in *HeuDiConv heuristics*, which are implemented as Python modules following some minimalistic specified interfaces documented in HeuDiConv documentation (https://heudiconv.readthedocs.io/en/latest/heuristics.html).
-HeuDiConv, if instructed to operate in BIDS mode (`--bids` flag) with a heuristic providing base naming instructions, and helpers to organize the files in the hierarchy defined by the BIDS standard.
+HeuDiConv, if instructed to operate in BIDS mode (`--bids` flag) with a heuristic providing base naming instructions, helps to organize the files in the hierarchy defined by the BIDS standard.
 It also ensures files are named according to the BIDS specifications, including complex composite recordings such as those associated with multi-echo sequences.

 ![**HeuDiConv automates the keystone conversion step in reproducible data handling, without compromising operator flexibility.** The showcased set-up depicts a 2-machine infrastructure, with heudiconv operating on the same machine as subsequent analysis steps for data in a standardized and shareable representation.
 For more advanced usage at institutions with dedicated infrastructure, HeuDiConv can operate on an additional third machine, interfacing between the depicted two, and dedicated to data repositing, versioning, and backup.](figs/environment.pdf)